sonic-net/sonic-mgmt/docs/testplan/Chassis-fabric-test-plan.md

 These test cases will be run in the proposed [T2 topology](https://github.com/Azure/sonic-mgmt/blob/master/ansible/vars/topo_t2.yml).
 It is assumed that such a configuration is deployed on the chassis.

-These test cases will compare following two sets of data on a chassis:
+These test cases will compare the following two sets of data on a chassis:
 * Expected fabric link status
 * Current fabric link status

-The following section proposes how to store and process the expected fabric link status for testing.
+The following section describes how to store and process the expected fabric link status for testing.

-Using the following diagram of an example system to explain the proposal.
-In this system, every forwarding asic is connected to every fabric asic.

 ![](Img/Sonic_Fabric_Link_Testing_Proposal.png)

+The above diagram illustrates an example system under test.
+Every forwarding asic is connected to every fabric asic.

-The expected fabric link status is proposed to be stored in the last section of testbed.yaml file.
-The related section is called fabric_link_toplogy.
-The expected status is stored per host and per asic and the format is as follows.
+The expected fabric link status is stored in the last section of testbed.yaml file, which is called fabric_link_toplogy.
+The expected status is provided per host and per asic, and the format is as follows:

 ```
 host: